stefuiii/tp/docs/UserGuide.md

 **Key Benefits:**
 - 🎯 Find anyone instantly with keyword search
 - 🏷️ Organize with tags for quick filtering
-- 💾 Auto-saves every change - never lose data
+- 💾 Auto-save every change - never lose data
 - 🔒 100% offline - your data stays on your computer

 ## Who Should Use FastCard?